 Treble staff notes and bass clef notes

-The bass (pronounced like “base”, and not like the fish “bass”) clef is the easiest way to use the musical staff to write and read low notes.
+The bass clef (pronounced like “base,” and not like the fish “bass”) is the easiest way to use the music staff to write and read low notes.
 Otherwise, think how many ledger lines you’d need on the treble staff to get down to Bass C, or even Low C- you might even lose count!
-Bass clef is usually the preferred notation method, or way of writing notes, for lower instruments like the cello and the tuba, and also the left hand on the piano.
+The bass clef is the most convenient notation method, or way of writing notes, for lower-pitched instruments like the cello and the tuba, and also for the left half of the piano keyboard.
 You can learn more about reading bass clef notes in this article from Mr. Hoffman.

 Together, treble and bass clef notes make up the Grand Staff.
-When you read piano music with the left and right hand indicated in treble and bass clef, you’re reading the grand staff!
+When you read piano music with two staves, one for the right hand and one for the left, you’re reading the grand staff!
 Download the Grand Staff Flashcard notes to practice reading treble clef notes and bass clef notes together.